drivebrandstudio/Craft5/README.md

 # Craft CMS Dev Environment

+Scaffolding for a CraftCMS 4 project powered by Vite + barba.js + gsap and setup with DDEV

 ==PLEASE CHECK OUT THE [GITHUB WIKI](https://github.com/drivebrandstudio/Craft4-Scaffolding/wiki/Troubleshooting) FOR TROUBLESHOOTING==

+(If you see == == wrapping words, it's simply a highlighting context that isn't rendering correctly)

-## Currently there is a lot of cruft in this project.
-We can delete a significant amount to get down to just DDEV+Vite+Craft4
+**Currently there is a lot of cruft in this project.
+We can delete a significant amount to get down to just DDEV+Vite+Craft4**

-Scaffolding for a CraftCMS 4 project powered by Vite + barba.js + gsap and setup with DDEV

 ## Requirements